plasmadancom/CTRL-HAT/README.md

 sudo raspi-config
 ```

 Select 5 Interfacing Options, then P5 I2C.
-A prompt will appear asking Would you like the I2C interface to be enabled?, select Yes, exit the utility and reboot your raspberry pi.
+A prompt will appear asking Would you like the I2C interface to be enabled?, select Yes, exit the utility and reboot your Raspberry Pi.

 ```
 sudo reboot